alexejsailer/git-analytics-docker/README.md

 ### How to install and start

+Make sure you have allocated minimum 6gig RAM to your docker-host.

 Just adapt and run the docker-compose.yml file.
 Please adapt the docker host ip.
 * API_HOST=192.168.99.100